 The bridge was built during British rule at Shishkat village in Gojal.
 During the construction of the Karakoram Highway, this suspension bridge was moved from Shishkat village to Hussaini village in 1968 on the order of Mir of Hunza to reach Zar Abad village on the other side of the river.

 How old is the bridge

 The bridge, which was originally built 70 years ago, is becoming increasingly popular, according to locals.

 A suspension bridge is a type of bridge in which the deck is suspended under suspension cables on vertical trusses.
 The basic structural elements of a suspension bridge system include bracing beams/trusses, main suspension cables, main towers, and cable anchorages at each end of the bridge.

 Zip Line at Hussaini Suspension Bridge

-Recently, a ZIP line is also installed besides Hussaini Bridge.
-You can cross the river thorugh ZIP line and go to the other side of the river but have to come back through Hussaini Suspension Bridge.
+Recently, a ZIP line was also installed beside Hussaini Bridge.
+You can cross the river through the ZIP line and go to the other side of the river but have to come back through the Hussaini Suspension Bridge.

 ZIP Line ticket price is Rs.
 2,000 per person.

 The Hussaini Bridge is known for its rickety and unstable structure, with missing planks and gaps in the floor that make crossing it a daunting task for many.
 The bridge is suspended over a deep and fast-moving river, which adds to the thrill and excitement of the crossing.

 Despite its challenging nature, the Hussaini Bridge is a popular destination for adventure seekers and adrenaline junkies who are looking for a unique and exciting experience.
 Many tourists come to the bridge to test their courage and take in the breathtaking views of the surrounding mountains and lake.